aquameta/bundle/STYLE.md

 - `create or replace function foo( x int, y int, z decimal ) returns x as $$`
 - When arguments collide with column names (e.g. `repository_id`), prefix the argument with a underscore (e.g. `_repository_id`)

+## File Structure
+- Each "section" of the project is broken out into it's own file.
+Drawing clean section lines is hard because the project is deeply intertwingled.
+Do your best.
+- Tests for each section are in `test/$section.sql`, and generally cover basic unit tests like calling every function.
+Each test file runs it's own pgtap plan (TODO), not complex stories that span multiple sections
+- The `test/set-counters.sql` script the place for complex, multi-section stories